-11.5.2 write\nl
+11.5.2 writenl and writeselectornl

 '''

-texio.write_nl(<string> target, <string> s, ...)
+texio.writenl(<string> target, <string> s, ...)

-texio.write_nl(<string> s, ...)
+texio.writenl(<string> s, ...)

+texio.writeselectornl(<string> target, ...)

 '''

 This function behaves like texio.write, but makes sure that the given strings will appear at the beginning of a new line.
 You can pass a single empty string if you only want to move to the next line.